AlexJaeger/tt_um_alexjaeger_ringoscillator/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-# Tiny Tapeout Analog Project Template
+# Tiny Tapeout 5MHz Ring Oscillator

+This is an extemely simple project for testing out the analog design flow.

 - [Read the documentation for project](docs/info.md)